 Keep It Fun

 We don’t want reading to be a chore or something your child dreads.
-It should be an enjoyable experience they look forward to.
+It should be an enjoyable experience that they look forward to.

 Here are some ideas to make reading extra enticing: